spraakbanken/sparv/docs/user-manual/corpus-configuration.md

         - not date
 ```

-In the example above, this would result in the following output: `<article name="Scandinavian Furniture">`.
+In the example above, this configuration would produce the following output: `<article name="Scandinavian Furniture">`.
+If `source_annotations` contains *only* annotations prefixed with `not`, all other annotations are automatically
+included by default, without needing to use the ellipsis described above.

 ### Automatic Annotations Generated by Sparv

 The `export.annotations` option specifies the list of automatic annotations that Sparv should generate and include in
 the output.
-To see the available annotations, run `sparv modules --annotators`.
-Some annotations use curly brackets,
+To see which annotations are available, run `sparv modules --annotators`.
+Some annotations use curly
-such as `{annotation}:misc.id`, indicating a wildcard that must be replaced with a specific value in the
+brackets, such as `{annotation}:misc.id`, indicating a wildcard that must be replaced with a specific value in the
 `export.annotations` list (e.g., `<sentence>:misc.id`).
 You may also use [annotation presets](#annotation-presets).

 If you need to produce multiple output formats with different annotations, you can override the